 \section{Conclusion}

-In this paper, we introduced the truncated DQ estimator for estimation of the GATE in nonstationary Markovian settings; the truncated DQ estimator computes differences in $k$‐step reward aggregates.
+In this paper, we introduced the TPG estimator for the GATE in nonstationary Markovian settings, which operates by differencing $k$-step reward aggregates.
 We developed a nonstationary HAC variance estimator and established a corresponding CLT for the TPG estimator, enabling both data-driven selection of the truncation size $k$ and valid statistical inference.
-Finally, through theoretical analysis and two realistic case studies, we showed that under mild mixing‐time conditions, this estimator achieves low bias and variance in single‐trajectory, nonstationary Markov environments, without requiring prior knowledge of the state space or multiple independent trajectories, and that the proposed variance estimator provides a consistent asymptotic variance estimation.
+Finally, through theoretical analysis and two realistic case studies, we showed that under mild mixing-time conditions, TPG achieves low bias and variance in single-trajectory, nonstationary Markov environments, without requiring prior knowledge of the state space or multiple independent trajectories, and that the proposed variance estimator provides a consistent asymptotic variance estimation.

-Limitations include: (1) the need for a data‐driven selection of the truncation length $k$; (2) possible future extension to include pre-treatment covariates, including doubly robust estimation; and (3) future work for a formal comparison to alternative (e.g., adaptive) experimental designs.